baiiplus/QuestsMatrix/README.md

 # WorldQuests / QuestsWorld / QuestPlanet / QuestsUniverse / QuestsForReward

-QuestWorld is a Reward-for-Achievement Peer-to-Peer community-owned platfrom.
+"QuestWorld" is a Peer-to-Peer Reward-for-Achievement platfrom.

-Vision - An evolving platform to provide efficient and effective exchange of human efforts/innovation/achievements for rewards to aid the advance of the human race.
+Vision - An platform to provide efficient and effective exchange of human efforts/innovation/achievements for real rewards to aid the advance of the human race.

-In its simplest form
+In its simplest form, there are
-  There are
-  4 main roles: QuestMaster, Achiever, GrantCouncil, Jury 2 minor roles: Plaintiff, Defendant
+  Main roles: QuestMaster, Achiever, GrantCouncil Minor roles: Plaintiff, Defendant, Jury
-There are 5 main category of items: QuestToken, Quest, Reward, Conditions, Evidence, Decision Time
+  Main items: QuestToken, Quest, Reward, Conditions, Evidence, GrantDecision Minor items: SueFee, CourtCase, CourtCaseDecision

 01) QuestMaster post a Quest with a Reward and measurable Conditions such as deadline and specifications.
 02) QuestMaster assign a GrantCouncil for Decision to Accept/Reject an application.